 So Ticketmaster can make recommendations based not only on whether a Facebook user “likes” a given band, but also on the user’s Spotify listening habits or Facebook data.
 Fans can use their existing Ticketmaster login to purchase tickets on Facebook, and after a purchase, the Ticketmaster Facebook app has built-in features that allow fans to easily share with their friends what events they are attending.
 When a Facebook user buys a ticket though the Ticketmaster app, the purchase shows up in the user’s news feed.
 That ability to indicate “I want to go” or “I just bought tickets” is geared to spur more sales as FB friends connect on the shows they want to attend and the shows they have purchased tickets.

 The app can directly connect the dots between music discovery and a ticket purchase.
-Over the years, concert marketing and promotion have been approached by all sorts of angles, but historically the best weapon in a tour's arsenal has always been positive word of mouth.
+Over the years, all sorts of angles have approached concert marketing and promotion.
+But historically the best weapon in a tour’s arsenal has always been positive word of mouth.
 In effect, social networking is potentially word of mouth on steroids, a concept Levin embraces.

 “People who are friends on Facebook generally have very similar interests, and Spotify connected through Facebook is a great way to learn what other people are listening to,” he says.
 “Music starts out with discovering a band, then you start to listen to a song, then the whole album, and then you listen to everything [the artist has], and then the next step in the progression is you go to the live event.
 Then you either become a fan or you don’t.
 This just ties it all together really neatly.”